awsdocs/amazon-cloudfront-developer-guide/doc_source/CNAMEs.md

    1. Choose **Create records**\.

 **Step 2: Request that AWS Support move your domain to the new CloudFront distribution**
-+ Sign in to AWS and [contact AWS support](https://console.aws.amazon.com/support/home#/) to request that they verify that you own the domain, and move the domain to the new CloudFront distribution\.
++ Sign in to AWS and [contact AWS Support](https://console.aws.amazon.com/support/home#/) to request that they verify that you own the domain, and move the domain to the new CloudFront distribution\.
 **Note**
 AWS Support can’t verify your domain ownership until they can view the TXT record that you created for your domain\.
 Be aware that records that you create at your DNS provider can take a while \(up to several days\) to propagate through the DNS system\.

-## Removing an Alternate Domain Name<a name="alternate-domain-names-remove-domain"></a>
+## Removing an alternate domain name<a name="alternate-domain-names-remove-domain"></a>

 If you want to stop routing traffic for a domain or subdomain to a CloudFront distribution, follow the steps in this section to update both the DNS configuration and the CloudFront distribution\.

 It’s important that you remove the alternate domain names from the distribution as well as update your DNS configuration\.
 This helps prevent issues later if you want to associate the domain name with another CloudFront distribution\.
 If an alternate domain name is already associated with one distribution, it can’t be set up with another\.

 **Note**
-If you want to remove the alternate domain name from this distribution so you can add it to another one, follow the steps in [ Moving an Alternate Domain Name to a Different CloudFront Distribution](#alternate-domain-names-move)\.
+If you want to remove the alternate domain name from this distribution so you can add it to another one, follow the steps in [Moving an alternate domain name to a different CloudFront distribution](#alternate-domain-names-move)\.
 If you follow the steps here instead \(to remove a domain\) and then add the domain to another distribution, there will be a period of time during which the domain won’t link to the new distribution because CloudFront is propagating to the updates to edge locations\.<a name="RemovingADomain"></a>

 **To remove an alternate domain name from a distribution**